-A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors (6.2).
+A listed entity should have an investor relations program that facilitates effective two-way communication with investors (6.2).

-A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders (6.3).
+A listed entity should disclose how it facilitates and encourages participation at meetings of security holders (6.3).

-In order for the investors to gain a greater understanding of the Company's business, governance practices, financial performance and future prospects, the Company provides at least quarterly updates on the Company's operations to the ASX.
+In order for the investors to gain a greater understanding of the Company's business, governance practices, financial performance and future prospects, the Company provides at least monthly net asset statements and quarterly updates on the Company's operations to the NSX.